Mikołaj Kruszewski: Education

 Kruszewski studied in the historical-philological faculty in Warsaw, teaching the Russian language to support himself.
-Desiring broader experience, he went to Kazan, where he met de Courtenay.
+Desiring broader experience, he went to Kazan, where he met Baudouin de Courtenay.
 He was a hard-working and ambitious student.
-He became full professor in Kazan in 1885, aged 34, after having prepared two theses.
-Unfortunately his brilliant career was dramatically cut off by a grave neurological and mental illness; he was to retire the same year and died in 1887.
+He became full professor in Kazan in 1885, aged 34, having prepared two theses.
+Unfortunately his brilliant career was dramatically cut off by a grave neurological and mental illness; he had to retire the same year and died in 1887.

 Works

 Kruszewski's major work was in the theory of alternations.
-He was one of the first to create a modern, systematic approach to the phonological structure of language.
+He was one of the first to create a modern systematic approach to the phonological structure of language.
 Above all, Kruszewski was preoccupied with classifying the alternations and describing their status.

 Kruszewski proposed three types of alternations and stressed the fact that each alternation is influenced by two important factors.
 The first factor involves the changes sounds undergo within themselves, while the second involves the conditions that stimulate a given change.
 Such an approach results in the classification of alternations into three major groups.

 The first category of alternations is restricted to the sounds that are very similar.
 Alternations that belong to this category are governed by four rules: